 Park Street for Shopping

 Park street is one of my favourite shopping streets in Bristol, a mixture of independents and upscale high street chains, combining vintage, jewellery, designer clothing and quirky gifts.
 My favourites, although its very subjective are Jigsaw for womens clothing, Diana Porter, a Bristol based jewellery designer where we like to buy special occasion pieces, Bristol Guild for an eclectic collection of arty gifts.
-For a coffee stop I head to Bakesmiths, a bakery and all day cafe where the pizzas are a bargain.
+For a coffee stop I head to Pinkmans, a bakery and all day cafe where the pizzas are a bargain.
 If you see any of their legendary doughnuts on sale, grab one before they sell out.
 If you can’t get in there, I’d head to the cafe tucked away on the second floor of Bristol Guild where it’s a lot calmer and I almost always find a space, or try one of the other Bristol indie cafes like Boston Tea Party or Friska.

 Brandon Hill and Cabots Tower